 To make less textile waste in the first place, Horvath says we should begin by buying less clothing.
 When you do opt for new outfits, do it responsibly and research brands before buying.
 “It’s really important for people to research the companies they’re buying from and make sure that they’re credible,” Horvath says.
 “A lot of companies are now greenwashing.”
 It’s best to prioritize companies that emphasize sustainable production and offer transparent information on their process.
 Here’s a place to start: The website Good On You rates brands based on their impacts on people, the planet and animals.

-The impact of textile waste on global communities
+The impact of not recycling clothes and textiles on global communities

 Ghana, for example, receives around 15 million used garments from Global North nations in North America, Australia, and Europe each week.
 Around 40% of these items, which are sent to a large market in the capital of Accra, end up in the trash, burdening limited local infrastructure.
 And in Chile, you can find mountains of trashed clothing in the Atacama Desert; around 59,000 tons arrive in Chile each year).